 • Markings: dark spots, a scarab sign, "oriental make-up".

-• Disqualifying signs of the Egyptian mau breed: the absence of characteristic markings, the yellow color of the eyes.
+• Disqualifying features of the Egyptian Mau breed: lack of characteristic markings, yellow eyes.

 Character of cat pharaohs